katewolffe/katewolffe/clippings.md

 title: Clip Portfolio
 ---

+Here is a selection of recently published work.
+My full portfolio can be found on my Daily Californian [author page](http://www.dailycal.org/author/kwolffe/).

 ### The Weekender Magazine Feature Clips

 [Standing up for America without a leg to stand on](http://www.dailycal.org/2017/03/05/standing-america-without-leg-stand/)